bolt/docs/source/content.md

   - `singular_slug` (optional): This determines the slug of the a single record in this contenttype, and therefore the URLs that are generated for these records.
 When omitted, the slug will be automatically generated.
   - `fields`: The fields that make up the content in this contenttype.
 See the [section below](#field-definitions) for details.
   - `taxonomy`: An array listing the different taxonomies used by this contenttype.
 For example `[ categories, tags ]`.
 See the page on [Taxonomies](/taxonomies) for details.
   - `template`: The default template to use, when displaying a single Record of this Contenttype.
-The template itself should be located in the `view/` folder, in Bolt's root folder.
+The template itself should be located in your `theme/default/` folder, in Bolt's root folder.
 This can be overridden on a per-record base, if one of the fields is defined as type `templateselect`.
   - `sort` (optional): The default sorting of this contenttype, in the overview in Bolt's backend interface.
 For example `datecreated DESC`.
   - `recordsperpage` (optional): the amount of records shown on each page in the Bolt backend.
 If there are more records, they will be paginated.